By Bob Sherman

 |11.
 Note the candle on the left has been fully posed.
 The candle on the right cooled before fully carved and does not look nearly as good.|

-Disclaimer: The information presented here is accurate to the best of my knowledge and common candle making practices as of the time of this writing - July 2006.
+Disclaimer: The information presented here is accurate to the best of my knowledge and common candle making practices as of the time of this writing.
+Originally published in 1998 and updated in July 2006 and June 2011.
 The author and the publisher accept no liability for the use or misuse of any of the information presented in this article.
 This article is presented for informational purposes and is used at your own risk.

 Author: Bob Sherman